-- Some way of identifying the end of the packet.
-This is typically some special value like a null terminator26.
+- The sequence number; If a lot of data must be sent throughout multiple packets, the sequence number makes sure that the packets' payloads are reassembled in the correct order. - The packet size, in order to make sure the packet received is of the correct size. - The payload, which consists of the binary data to be transmitted via the buffer. - The trailer, which consists of: - Some way of identifying the end of the packet.
+This is typically some special value like a null terminator28.
 The algorithm can then scan the data until it hit that character to extract the payload. - An error checking method.
 CRCs are used to check this.